 The large spiral curls for thin hair are great for women who want to try curly hair without committing to a perm.
 Try using a thin curling rod and set the curl with pins.
 Curls in this hairstyle for long thin hair will hold better once they’re cooled down and styled with a flexible hold hairspray like Aveda Control Force.

-Red Tone Highlights for Longer Thinning Hair
+For Longer Thinning Hair

 Long Volume Adding Wavy Hair